IBM/z_ansible_collections_samples/ims/ims_provisioning/roles/ims_exit/README.md

 Prepare User Exit Services
 =========

-This role prepares a user to exit IMS security and connections.
+Prepares a user to exit IMS security and connections.

 Requirements
 ------------